 Even with the most optimistic of theme park schedules, some pool and relaxation time should be built-in.
 Perhaps you won’t have a theme park ticket for each day of your trip, or maybe you’ll want to spend the afternoon in the pool before getting ready for dinner.

 Disney’s Caribbean Beach Resort offers a huge pool area in the center of the resort – the Fuentes del Morro Pool.
 This Pirate/Spanish Fortress-themed pool is zero-entry, with two waterslides and spray cannons.
 There’s also a small water play area for little ones.
-Pool activities take place daily by this main feature pool.
+Pool activities take place daily in this main feature pool.

 If you are looking to cool off in a quieter environment, there are leisure pools in each village.
 We spent the afternoon sitting by the pool in the Aruba section.
-It was so relaxing, and it’s nice to have a pool so close to the room.
+It was so relaxing, and it was nice to have a pool so close to the room.
 Complimentary towels are available at each pool.

 Another relaxing place to sit is along the different beach areas located on Barefoot Bay.
 There are beach chairs and hammocks right on the sand.
 While you can’t swim in the water, it’s relaxing to sit beside it.